"Little Bangladesh” is Declared in NYC, Zahid F. Sarder Saddi and US House Representatives of New York Revel in Community Win

-NEW YORK, NEW YORK, Aug.
-05, 2022 (GLOBE NEWSWIRE) -- Bangladeshi businesses in New York City have enjoyed a wave of popularity.
+New York, NY, Aug.
+08, 2022 (GLOBE NEWSWIRE) -- Bangladeshi businesses in New York City have enjoyed a wave of popularity.
 The prominence of the community and culture is solidified in a newly approved bill renaming MacDonald to Church in Brooklyn, “Little Bangladesh.”

 Photo: US Congressman Hakeem Jeffries with Bangladeshi Community Leader and former Bangladesh Foreign Advisor Zahid F. Sarder Saddi.